denten-papers/harcourt-exposed/intro.md

 paper titled "SoundLoc: Acoustic Method for Indoor Localization without Infrastructure."
 The researchers write that: "SoundLoc is a room-level localization system that exploits the intrinsic acoustic properties of individual rooms and obviates the needs for infrastructures."
-Using something called the "Room Impulse Response measurement system" the researchers develop an algorithm that uses ordinary microphones found on our laptops and cellphones to create a "sound fingerprint" for each room and to identify the location of its occupants.
-One would surmise that the seven microphones and the powerful speakers that the Echo carries would make the device particularly well suited for echolocation, tracking, and fingerprinting of domestic spaces.
+Calling it the "Room Impulse Response measurement system," the researchers develop an algorithm that uses ordinary microphones found on our laptops and cellphones to create a "sound fingerprint" for each room and to identify the location of its occupants.
+One would surmise that the seven microphones and the powerful speakers that the Echo carries would make the device particularly well suited for such echolocation, tracking, and fingerprinting of domestic spaces.

 In 2013, a group from MIT published a similar paper titled "See through walls with WiFi!"
 "For many years humans have fantasized about X-ray vision," the